The Nuclear Medicine Technology Certification Board Has Developed a Post-Primary Computed Tomography (CT) Credential.Read more

 - Active CAMRT(RT), CAMRT(RTT), ARRT(R) or ARRT(T) certification.

 - 700 hours of documented clinical experience performing all aspects of PET imaging including radiopharmaceutical handling, injection (if permitted by state and/or institutional regulations) and imaging.
-Imaging may be performed on a PET and/or a PET/CT scanner.
+Imaging may be performed on a dedicated PET scanner, PET/MR scanner, and/or a PET/CT scanner.
 Supervision must be performed by a nuclear medicine physician or radiologist AND direct supervision must be performed by a certified NMTCB, ARRT(N) or CAMRT(RTNM) nuclear medicine technologist.

 - Satisfactory completion of a minimum of fifteen (15) contact hours of coursework in each of the following areas: radiopharmacy, nuclear medicine instrumentation and radiation safety.
 Only coursework from an accredited college or university, accredited nuclear medicine program or approved continuing education credits recognized by NMTCB, such as VOICE/ECE, will be accepted.
 You may find courses to satisfy the 45 hour coursework requirement here.